CST BLOG: Lab Expectations

 Real-Time PCR

-The purified DNA may be analyzed using either a standard or quantitative real-time PCR method.
+In a chromatin immunoprecipitation (ChIP) experiment, the purified DNA may be analyzed using either a standard or quantitative real-time PCR method.
 PCR analysis of the immuno-enriched purified DNA allows the user to analyze a specific protein-gene interaction of interest under different biological conditions.
 These experiments require primers specific to the region(s) of interest, and thus the enrichment data is limited to the small genomic locus being amplified.

 PCR results can be analyzed using the software provided with the real-time PCR machine.
 Alternatively, one can calculate the IP efficiency manually using the equation shown below, which expresses the signal as a percentage of the total input chromatin.